-What does a Head Gaffer do?
+What is a Head Gaffer?

 A Head Gaffer is a crucial member of the Camera Department on a film crew.
 They are responsible for managing the lighting team and ensuring all lighting setups and requirements are met to achieve the desired look for each scene.